-Holistic dog behaviour support for overseas rescues
+Holistic behaviour support for rescue dogs and their guardians

 .png)